-- Understand complex technical issues and how they can be managed within a fast-paced business environment
+- Understanding complex technical issues and managing them within a fast-paced business environment

-- Maintain all the software and hardware in relation to security
+- Maintaining all the software and hardware in relation to security

-- Identify current and emerging technology issues including security trends, vulnerabilities and threats
+- Identifying current and emerging technology issues including security trends, vulnerabilities and threats

 - Threat intelligence